 Prospects for Russia's nascent protests unclear after rally

-In this Monday, June 12, 2017 photo, young protestors, one of them holding a poster that reads 'Dimon Resign!' are blocked by riot police during a demonstration in downtown Moscow, Russia.
-After calling for two Kremlin-rattling protests, Alexei Navalny has shown that he can attract massive anti-government crowds but it is yet unclear if this can grow into a genuine political movement.
+In this Monday, June 12, 2017 photo young protestors shout out as they are blocked by riot police during a demonstration in downtown Moscow, Russia.
+After calling for two Kremlin-rattling protests, Alexei Nava... .

 Discussions